 What is gacha in Genshin Impact?

 Wishes can be purchased using two in-game currencies.
-Intertwined Fate Wishes are for rate-up Banners, and Acquaint Fate is used for standard Banners.
+Intertwined Fate Wishes are for event Banners, and Acquaint Fate is used for standard Banners.
 Alternatively, you can use Primogems as a universal currency.
-160 Primogems will always get you a single pull, no matter which Banner you're trying your luck at.
+160 Primogems will always get you a single pull, no matter which Banner you're attempting.

 What are the best Genshin Impact Banners to pull from?

-If you're starting out and looking to reinforce your party with some new characters, you should prioritize rate-up Banners.
+If you're starting out and looking to reinforce your party with some new characters, you should prioritize event Banners.
 Those characters will often be stronger than the ones found in the standard Banner.
-This is particularly true when the rate-up Banner is a top-tier character like Venti, who is widely believed to be the best character in Genshin Impact.
+This is particularly true when the event Banner is a top-tier character like Venti, who is widely believed to be the best character in Genshin Impact.

 You'll occasionally receive free Acquaint Fate for completing in-game tasks.
 That should be the only time you try the standard Banner.